AlexWen101/AlexWen101.github.io/index.md

 ---

 Hi there.
-I’m an undergraduate at the University of British Columbia (2017-2022) studying physics and math.
+I’m a physics and math undergraduate at the University of British Columbia.

-I currently work at Waterloo's <a href="https://uwaterloo.ca/institute-for-quantum-computing/" target="_blank">Institute for Quantum Computing</a> on optics and particle detection.
+I currently work at Waterloo's <a href="https://uwaterloo.ca/institute-for-quantum-computing/" target="_blank">Institute for Quantum Computing</a> on quantum optics.

 {% include footer.html %}